Thomas Alderson: Career

 After leaving school at 15, Alderson first worked as an office boy and then a draughtsman, before undertaking an engineering apprenticeship.
 He joined the Merchant Navy, becoming a first engineer.
 On 23 December 1932, he married Irene Doris (1899–1991), the daughter of agent Frederick R. A. Johnson, of West Hartlepool.
 Following the birth of his daughter in 1935 he became an engineer for West Hartlepool council.
 He also taught technical drawing at a night school for extra income.
 He moved to Bridlington in 1938 as works supervisor for the Bridlington Corporation.
 Local authorities were responsible for air raid precautions and trained their own workforces in rescue work.
 Alderson attended an anti-gas school at Easingwold, near York, and became an instructor in the subject.

-World War II
+Second World War

-Alderson worked as a part-time Air Raid Warden during World War II, leading a detachment of rescue and demolition parties in Bridlington.
+Alderson worked as a part-time Air Raid Warden during the Second World War, leading a detachment of rescue and demolition parties in Bridlington.
 The coastal town was soon attacked by Luftwaffe bombers, and residential areas were hit.
 On three occasions in August 1940, Alderson led rescue teams and entered dangerous buildings to rescue trapped civilians.
 For his work, he was awarded the newly-instituted George Cross.
 It had been created to recognise acts of bravery in non-battle situations.
 The citation, published in The London Gazette, read:

 He was the first person to receive the GC from King George VI, and in a radio broadcast at the time insisted that his award was for all the rescue parties in Bridlington.